stepthom/lucene-lda/README.md

 DEPENDENCIES
 ------------

-lucene-lda depends on Apache Lucene, MALLET, Apache Commons, and JUnit.
+lucene-lda depends on Apache Lucene, MALLET, Apache Commons, Apache log4j, JSAP, and JUnit.
 All are included in the lib/ directory.